Google

 Frequently Asked Questions

-How does Stratum's pricing compare to recent per-square-foot transactions in the Elias Road area?
+How does Stratum's pricing per square foot compare to recent transactions in the surrounding Elias Road area?

-How will the upcoming Elias MRT Station affect Stratum's demand and capital appreciation?
+How will the upcoming Elias MRT Station affect demand and capital appreciation at Stratum?

-What TDSR and financing headroom should I model for Stratum purchases at this price point?
+What TDSR constraints and financing headroom exist at Stratum's price points?

-How does Stratum compare to nearby competing developments in the Elias Road precinct?
+How does Stratum compare to other new or established developments in the immediate precinct?

-What is the future supply pipeline in this district, and how might it affect Stratum's resale prospects?
+What future supply pipeline in this district might influence Stratum's long-term value proposition?